tzf230201/scara_arm/pusirobot/README.md

 | Set PVT Time (ms)                          | `603#2310601300000000`             |
 | PVT Control (`0`: Stop, `1`: Start, `2`: Add to Queue, `3`: Clear Queue) | `603#2f10600100000000` |

+**in PVT mode, origin of absolute position is better to put it to encoder 800000 (middle position) or it will cause a reverse polarity during exceeding the encoder. and put STALL LENGTH around 64**

 ## PDO Settings